Sunday, June 11, 2023

 Q: What does SQL Server's Activity Monitor serve?

-Ans: Providing real-time information on SQL Server activity, including processes, resource use, and query execution, is the goal of the Activity Monitor in SQL Server.
-IT managers keep an eye on performance, spot bottlenecks, and optimize the setup.
+Ans: The goal of the SQL Server Activity Monitor is to provide real-time information on SQL Server activity, including processes, resource use, and query execution.
+IT managers use it to monitor performance, spot bottlenecks, and optimize the setup.

 Q: Can several SQL Server instances be monitored with the Activity Monitor?

-Ans: Yes, you may use the Activity Monitor to keep an eye on numerous SQL Server instances.
-It enables administrators to connect to various instances of SQL Server and examine each one's individual activities and performance indicators.
+Ans: You may use the Activity Monitor to monitor numerous SQL Server instances.
+It enables administrators to connect to various instances of SQL Server and examine each one's activities and performance indicators.

 Q: The columns of the Activity Monitor's display may be changed.